 He has been an award-winning producer and director, whose credits include The Grapes of Wrath, Picasso at the Lapin Agile, Paul Simon’s The Capeman, The Trial of an American President, and Frank The Man, about Frank Sinatra.

 Steve has been a great champion of the play, and wants to present it in the area where the events of the play took place.
-The goal of our June 12th reading at the Chesapeake Shakespeare Company is to find supporters and a venue for its future life.
-It’s going to be an exciting night in an amazing theater — a replica of the Globe Theatre in London — with a talkback afterward, where you can meet Steve and the actors.
+The goal of our June 12th reading is to find supporters and a venue for its future life.
+It’s going to be an exciting night, with a talkback afterward where you can meet Steve and the actors.